zalyoung/gitlab-handbook/content/handbook/company/culture/all-remote/hiring.md

 1. Proven ability to be a [manager of one](/handbook/values/#managers-of-one)
 1. Capable of (and enjoys) working [asynchronously](asynchronous/)

-When asked if anyone could learn to work well in an all-remote setting during an [INSEAD](https://www.insead.edu/) case study [interview](https://youtu.be/EuGsen3FxXc), GitLab co-founder and CEO Sid Sijbrandij replied:
+When asked if anyone could learn to work well in an all-remote setting during an [INSEAD](https://www.insead.edu/) case study [interview](https://youtu.be/EuGsen3FxXc), GitLab co-founder Sid Sijbrandij replied:

 > "What's essential in all-remote is that you are a [manager of one](/handbook/values/#managers-of-one).
 >
 > You're not going to have someone expecting you at the office and hold your hand, so you have to be able to manage yourself and work independently.
 >
-> It is critical that you can write well — be concise and precise in your written communication- to bridge time zones and leverage [asynchronous communication](asynchronous/)".— *GitLab co-founder & CEO Sid Sijbrandij*
+> It is critical that you can write well — be concise and precise in your written communication- to bridge time zones and leverage [asynchronous communication](asynchronous/)".— *GitLab co-founder Sid Sijbrandij*

 ### Tips for interviewing all-remote candidates